dribnet/purvs/README.md

 ## Class Example

-An experiment with curveVertex.
-This example also shows how to check for missing parameters safely.

-This shows the first editor example.
+This shows the second editor example using a simpler 3 parameter system.

-The 14 parameters per letter:
-  * `r1x,r1y - r4x,r4y` : 4 vertices for darker shape
-  * `t1x,t1y - t3x,t3y` : 3 vertices for lighter shape